nonarkitten/pseudo-jit/README.md

 This optimized approach will not be implemented in the first version of PJIT.

+# Notes

-(1) In classic Forth, the outer interpreter is always constructed of statements of the inner interpreter which means that the true state of the machine never leaves of inner interpreter context; with a machine implementation of the inner interpreter, this model doesn't make sense, so the outer interpreter shall be regular ARM code as compiled by the C compiler.
+[^1] In classic Forth, the outer interpreter is always constructed of statements of the inner interpreter which means that the true state of the machine never leaves of inner interpreter context; with a machine implementation of the inner interpreter, this model doesn't make sense, so the outer interpreter shall be regular ARM code as compiled by the C compiler.